-The Legislature has appropriated \$1,236,300 to the Commission for expenditure in FY23.
+The Legislature has appropriated \$1,460,200 to the Commission for expenditure in FY24.

 The Commission strives to allocate its limited resources in ways that will best promote and ensure the public's trust.
-The Commissions priorities in FY23 and FY24 include:
+The Commissions priorities in FY24 and FY25 include:

-- 1. Recruit and hire additional FTEs to enable and support the Commission's increase in adjudicatory, enforcement, and guidance functions. - 2.
-Prepare and deliver a report to the Legislature and Governor regarding potential amendments to New Mexico's governmental conduct, disclosure, and procurement laws. - 3.
-Collaborate with municipal and county affiliates to prepare model local ordinances that address governmental conduct, campaign finance disclosure, financial disclosures, and local complaint and adjudicatory processes.
+- Receive, investigate and adjudicate third-party administrative complaints alleging violations of New Mexico's ethics laws.
+Vindicate and incentivize compliance with New Mexico's ethics laws through civil enforcement actions, as necessary.
+Provide advisory opinions and advisory letters upon request and trainings on New Mexico's ethics laws. - 2.
+Recruit and hire additional FTEs to enable and support the Commission's increase in adjudicatory, enforcement, and guidance functions. - 3.
+Prepare and deliver a report to the Legislature and Governor regarding potential amendments to New Mexico's governmental conduct, disclosure, and procurement laws.